Memorizing scripture is important. “I have hidden your word in my heart that I might not sin against you.” Psalm 119:11

 I am definitely not a musically creative person (I cannot carry a tune to save my life), so before you just keep scrolling here me out.

-For example, think back to the most popular songs of the year you graduated high school.
+For example, think back to the most popular songs of the year you graduated from high school.
 You probably haven’t heard those songs in years!
-But I’m positive if one came one the radio you would still know every single word.
+But I’m positive if one came on the radio you would still know every single word.
 Or think of an annoying commercial.
-Those stupid jingles get stuck in your head and you have them memorized even when you don’t want to!
+Those stupid jingles get stuck in your head, and you have them memorized even when you don’t want to!

 Well, the same practices can be applied to scriptures.
 Set it to music.

 Seeds Family Worship has already done this for some verses.
 And they are much better to listen to than most baby/toddler music.
 The awesome thing is, if you have Amazon Prime then you get this music for free (which is how I discovered it in the first place)!

 5. Pray the Scriptures